Coproduct for the Yangian of an affine Kac-Moody algebra: The Yangian of a Kac-Moody algebra

-In the definition below, and consequently for the rest of this paper, we will assume that $\g$ is not of type $A_1^{(1)}$: see the definition in Section 1.2 in \cite{TsBe} and Definition 5.1 in \cite{Ko} for the correct definition of the Yangian in this case.
+In the definition below, and consequently for the rest of this paper, we will assume that $\g$ is not of type $A_1^{(1)}$: see the definition in \S 1.2 in \cite{BeTs} and Definition 5.1 in \cite{Ko} for the correct definition of the Yangian in this case.
+All algebras will be defined over $\C$ and will be Lie algebras or associative, unital algebras, unless specified otherwise.